AntoineSavage/pizzascript/README.md

 ### Quoting literals

-This operation is the reverse of unquoting literals
+This operation is the reverse of unquoting literals (see below)

 Each literal can be quoted in the following ways:
 - literals for the empty type `()`, numbers and strings: